UCLM-ARCO/uclm-arco.github.io/recipes/content/programming_icec_in_x86.md

 {{< /code >}}

 When you print the proxy is very important to consider some issues.
 Firstly IceC **only support** the version 1.0, if you want to communicate an Ice program with another written with IceC both have to work with the 1.0 version.
-Secondly, if you declare a tcp adapter you have to print a tcp adapter, the different types of adapter are **-o(oneway)** **-t(twoway)** for TCP and **-d(datagram)** for UDP.
+Secondly, if you declare a tcp endpoint you have to print a proxy with a tcp invocation mode, the different invocations mode are **-o(oneway)** **-t(twoway)** for TCP and **-d(datagram)** for UDP.

 After organize the code, your program should look like this one: